 News articles about the 2020 regulations:

 On June 23, 2022, the Department of Education proposed changes to the 2020 Title IX regulations.
 You can read the press release from the Department of Education here.
 A fact sheet and summary of the proposed rule from the Department of Education is available here.
 The unofficial version of the proposed rule is available here.
 On July 12, 2022, an official version of the proposed rule was published in the Federal Register, beginning a 60 day public comment period.
-The 60-day comment period closes at 11:59 pm ET on September 12, 2022.
-You can view the official version of the proposed rule and submit a public comment here.
-You may also want to review the federal government's tips for submitting an effective comment.
+We are currently awaiting the publication of the final regulations.

 Please note that the proposed rule does not currently impact Tulane's policies or procedures.
-Once the Department of Education releases final regulations (which is not anticipated until 2023 at the earliest), Tulane will update its policies and procedures to comply with the finalized regulations.
+Once the Department of Education releases final regulations (which is not anticipated until mid to late 2023), Tulane will update its policies and procedures to comply with the finalized regulations.